bleech/wp-starter-theme/Features/AdminComponentPreview/README.md

 ## Usage

-Prepare a file size optimized  `preview-desktop.jpg` and `preview-mobile.jpg` for your component.
+Prepare a file size optimized `preview-desktop.jpg` and `preview-mobile.jpg` to put inside your component folder.

 - `preview-desktop.jpg` should be 1440x900 px.
 - `preview-mobile.jpg` should be 320x480 px.